-IAS 1 (Amendment) 'Classification of liabilities as current or non-current' (effective for annual periods beginning on or after 1 January 2022)
+IAS 1 (Amendment) "Classification of Liabilities as Current and Non-Current" (effective for annual periods beginning on or after the 1st of January 2023)

-The amendment clarifies that liabilities are classified as either current or non-current depending on the rights that exist at the end of the reporting period.
-Classification is unaffected by the expectations of the entity or events after the reporting date.
-The amendment also clarifies what IAS 1 means when it refers to the 'settlement' of a liability.
-The amendment has not yet been endorsed by the EU.
+The amendment clarifies that liabilities are classified as current or non-current based on the entitlements in force at the end of the reporting period.
+The classification is not affected by the entity's expectations or events after the reporting date.
+In addition, the amendment clarifies the meaning of the term "settlement" of an obligation in IAS 1.
+The amendment has not yet been adopted by the EU.